Skip to main content

 Solution

-For instructions on configuring a Cerby-managed email address, see the How to add a Cerby-managed email or phone number to your account video in our Help Center.
+For instructions on configuring a Cerby-managed email address, read the article Set up and associate a Cerby-managed email address for your account.

-X is one of the apps supported by Cerby with an automation workflow to turn on two-factor authentication (2FA) by simply activating a switch in the Settings tab of your account details page.
-Through this automation, Cerby is configured as an authenticator app.
+X is one of the apps supported by Cerby with an automated task to turn on MFA, so you must simply click a button in the account details page.
+The automation will be executed in the background; when it’s complete, Cerby will be configured as an authenticator app.

-To execute the workflow successfully, you must have created and configured a Cerby-managed email address in your X account to receive verification codes.
-If your business needs prevent you from using a Cerby-managed email address, you can turn on 2FA manually.
+To execute the workflow successfully, you must create and configure a Cerby-managed email address in your X account to receive verification codes.
+If your business needs prevent you from using a Cerby-managed email address, you can turn on MFA manually.

-You can go through this manual configuration with your web browser or the X mobile app.
+You can use this manual configuration with your web browser or the X mobile app.
 However, Cerby recommends using your web browser on a computer so you can scan the QR code displayed on the screen with your Cerby mobile app.

-To turn on 2FA manually, follow the instructions in the video How to turn on 2FA manually for your accounts or the article How to use two-factor authentication in the X Help Center.
+NOTE: To turn on MFA manually, follow the instructions in the video How to turn on MFA manually for your accounts or the article How to use two-factor authentication in the X Help Center.

-After turning on 2FA and configuring Cerby as an authenticator app, your logging-in experience improves.
+After turning on MFA and configuring Cerby as an authenticator app, your login experience improves.
 Verification codes are automatically distributed to all account members and auto-filled when they log in to X from Cerby as follows:

-• When logging in from the Cerby web app, the verification code is entered by the Cerby browser extension as part of the automated task.
+• When logging in from the Cerby web app, the Cerby browser extension enters the verification code as part of the automated task.

 • When logging in through the X mobile app, the verification code is copied to the clipboard by using the autofill feature.
 For more information, see the Cerby mobile app behavior section.